Number Battle

 Start the series.

-One download: the full Yankee Strike deck of pinstripe legends plus wild cards, sized for cardstock, with rules for both ways to play.
+One download: the full Legends Derby deck of numbered legends plus wild cards, sized for cardstock, with rules for both ways to play.
 Cut, deal, and battle for math fluency — no screens required.

 Number Battle